 Establish an integrated and disaggregated national data collection system in all sectors of the central and regional governments.
 Data should be disaggregated by disability and sex as well as age and other factors.
 Data should also look at the barriers persons with disabilities face in exercising their rights (to education, health, work and employment etc.).
 The data should be a reference for all stakeholders in the planning and implementation process of development programs, as well as being integrated with SDGs achievement reports prepared by the Government of Indonesia.

-Accelerate the drafting of implementing regulations for Law No. 8 Year 2016 on Persons with Disabilities to comply with the CRPD, and involving DPOs at every stage of the process drafting.
+Accelerate the drafting of implementing regulations for Law No. 8 Year 2016 on Persons with Disabilities to comply with the CRPD, and involving OPDs at every stage of the process drafting.
 This also includes revising legislation that is not in accordance with the principles of Law No. 8 Year 2016 and CRPD.

 Regarding the achievement of SDGs, this report specifically recommends::